 The main castle building is about 30m along a level gravel roadway and about 10m down a fairly steep, uneven path.

-The south (stern) tower is up a rough-cut rock stair and a spiral staircase of 51 steps.
+- The south (stern) tower is reached over a rough cut rock stair and a stone spiral staircase of 51 steps